jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

 - 'Your Name' on the payment reference must match the person who will attend the event.
 - In case of a payment on behalf of multiple people, please send multiple payments with different references.
-- If your payment arrives after 04.03.2024, you will need to pay the difference of 3 CHF at the door.
+- If your payment arrives after 23.04.2024, you will need to pay the difference of 3 CHF at the door.
-  (this helps us for event planning)
+  (this helps us with event planning)

 ### Pay at the door